-Monitoring requirement only.

-pH is measured in pH units and is not to be averaged.

-See table below for quarterly sampling.
+- Monitoring requirement only. - \\ pH is measured in pH units and is not to be averaged. - See table below for quarterly sampling requirements.

-Quarterly Minimum Sampling Requirements Quarter Months Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter Months E. coli, Total Residual Chlorine (TRC) All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Fourth October Sample once during October Sample at least once during J 20th rourth November & December Not required to sample. any month of the quarter January 28 th